-Service-based restricted stock units granted to associates are valued at fair value of the shares on the date of grant less the present value of the dividends that holders of restricted stock units will not receive on the shares underlying the restricted stock units during the vesting period.
+Service-based restricted stock units granted to associates are valued at fair value of the shares on the date of grant less the present value of the dividends that holders of restricted stock units do not receive on the shares underlying the restricted stock units during the vesting period.
 Service-based restricted stock units cliff vest three years after the date of grant.
-Service-based restricted stock units vested during the year had an intrinsic value of \$15 million, less than \$1 million and \$13 million for the years ended December, 31, 2013, 2012 and 2011, respectively.
+Service-based restricted stock units vested during the year had an intrinsic value of \$14 million, \$15 million and less than \$1 million for the years ended December 31, 2014, 2013 and 2012, respectively.

 We have performance-based awards that vest on the first day of March after a three-calendar-year performance period.
-These awards vest according to the level of three-year total shareholder return achieved compared to a peer group over a three-year performance period with payouts ranging from 0 - 125 percent for awards granted prior to 2013.
-For awards granted in 2013, the payout range on these performance awards are 0 - 200 percent.
-Three-year total shareholder return is calculated by Bloomberg using annualized total return of a stock to an investor due to capital gain appreciation plus reinvestment of all dividends.
-We issued 61,146 shares of performance-based restricted stock units during 2013 at the maximum-level performance hurdle for the three-year performance period ending December 31, 2012, as we achieved a three-year total shareholder return which exceeded all of our seven peers.
-For the three-year performance period ended December 31, 2013, our total shareholder return exceeded all peers in our peer group.
-We expect payout of these shares at the maximum level to occur on March 1, 2014.
+These awards vest according to the level of three-year total shareholder return achieved compared with a peer group over a three-year performance period with payouts ranging from 0 - 200 percent for awards granted in 2013 and 2014.
+For awards granted in 2012, the payout range on these performance awards is 0 - 125 percent.
+Three-year total shareholder return is calculated by Bloomberg, using annualized total return of a stock to an investor due to capital gain appreciation plus reinvestment of all dividends.
+We issued 59,615 shares of performance-based restricted stock units during 2014 at the maximum-level performance hurdle for the three-year performance period ended December 31, 2013, as we achieved a three-year total shareholder return that exceeded all seven of the companies in our 2011 peer group.
+For the three-year performance period ended December 31, 2014, our total shareholder return exceeded six of 10 peers in our 2012 peer group.
+We expect payout of these shares at the target level to occur in March of 2015.
+Performance-based awards vested during the year had an intrinsic value of \$3 million, \$3 million and \$2 million for the years ended December 31, 2014, 2013 and 2012, respectively.

-These performance-based awards are valued using a Monte-Carlo valuation on the date of grant, which uses a risk-neutral framework to model future stock price movements based upon the risk-free rate of return, the volatility of each peer and the correlations of each peer being modeled.
+These performance-based awards are valued using a Monte-Carlo valuation on the date of grant, which uses a risk-neutral framework to model future stock price movements based upon the risk-free rate of return, the volatility of each peer and the pairwise correlations of each peer being modeled.
 Compensation cost is recognized regardless of whether the market-based performance objective has been satisfied.
 We make assumptions to develop the Monte-Carlo model as follows:

 - Correlation coefficients are based upon the price data used to calculate the historical volatilities.
-The correlation coefficients are used to model the way in which each entity tends to move in relation to each other. - Expected volatility is based on our stock price over a historical period that approximates the expected term.
-We have used the historical volatilities of 2.87 percent for both the 2013 and 2012 grants. - Dividend yield has been modeled assuming that the holder of the award is not entitled to receive dividends that are paid during the performance period.
-Dividend yields of 3.63 percent for 2013 grants and 4.51 percent for 2012 grants were used. - Risk-free rates are equal to the yield, as of the measurement date, of the zero-coupon U.S. Treasury bill that is commensurate with the performance measurement period.
-Risk-free rates used were 0.40 percent for both 2013 and 2012 grants.
+The correlation coefficients are used to model the way each entity tends to move in relation to each other. - Expected volatility is based on our stock price over a historical period that approximates the remainder of the performance period.
+We have used the historical volatilities of 2.88 percent for 2014 grants and 2.87 percent for 2013 grants. - Dividend yield has been modeled assuming dividends are reinvested in the issuing entity on a continuous basis and the holder of the award is not entitled to receive dividends paid during the performance period.
+Dividend yields of 3.74 percent for 2014 grants and 3.63 percent for 2013 grants were used. - Risk-free rates are equal to the yield, as of the measurement date, of the zero-coupon U.S. Treasury bill that is commensurate with the performance measurement period.
+Risk-free rates used were 0.66 percent for 2014 and 0.40 percent for 2013 grants.

-This is a summary of restricted stock unit and performance-based share information, assuming a target payout for performance-based shares, for the year 2013:
+This is a summary of service-based and performance-based share information, assuming a target payout for performance-based shares, for the year 2014: